Stephen-Hazel/shazware/README.md

 ```
    l   - dir arg
          strip n resort by .ext
-   ned - when to clear FLn ?
+   ned - when to clear find ?
-         dbg BlkPst
-         double click on a word to find?
+         debug BlockPaste (BlkPst)
    ftx - enclose any space in findstr for ned
-   doc n package it as app.shaz - flatpak freeware
+   doc n package it as app.shaz.util flatpak
 ```

 --------------------------------------------------------------------------------

 ## big

-dumps a big font to the ole console
+dumps a big "font" to the ole console

 * console app